On the coloured light of the binary stars and some other stars of the heavens: Content

-§ 1 In which Doppler reminds the readers that light is a wave, and that there is debate as to whether it is a transverse wave, with aether particles oscillating perpendicular to the propagation direction.
-Proponents claim this is necessary to explain polarised light, whereas opponents object to implications for the aether.
+§ 1 Doppler discusses state of the theory that light is a wave, and describes the debate as to whether it is a transverse wave in the aether or not.
+Proponents claim this is necessary to explain polarized light, whereas opponents object to implications for the aether.
 Doppler doesn't choose sides, although the issue returns in § 6.

-§ 2 Doppler observes that colour is a manifestation of the frequency of the light wave, in the eye of the beholder.
-He describes his principle that a frequency shift occurs when the source or the observer moves.
+§ 2 At this time, optics and acoustics were treated similarly.
+Doppler observes that colour is a manifestation of the frequency of the aether pulses, but intensity comes from the amplitude.
+He emphasizes that these perceptions depend on the observer, not just the source and medium.
+He describes his theory that a frequency shift occurs when the source or the observer moves.
 A ship meets waves at a faster rate when sailing against the waves than when sailing along with them.
-The same goes for sound and light.
+The same goes for light as for sound and water waves.

-§ 3 Doppler derives his equations for the frequency shift, in two cases:
+§ 3 In this section Doppler derives his equations for the frequency shift, in two cases: